Edward Hindle: Regent's Park

 In 1943, he was appointed the first Scientific Director of the Zoological Society of London, a new post mainly concerned in organising all the scientific branches of the Society’s work as well as scientific problems concerning the animals at Regent’s Park Zoo and Whipsnade Zoo.

 Retirement and achievements

 Hindle retired from Regent's Park Zoo in 1951, when he also gave up his post as General Secretary of the British Association for the Advancement of Science.
 Among many interests, he continued his work for the Royal Geographical Society, being Honorary Secretary from 1951 to 1961 and Honorary Vice-President in 1962.

-The major achievements of his career were his work on leishmaniasis, on yellow fever and on spirochaetoses, all three arthropod-borne.
-A minor achievement was that every golden hamster in Europe and elsewhere descends from two pairs found in Syria that he was given in 1931.
+The major achievements of his career were his work on leishmaniasis, on yellow fever and on spirochaetosis, all three arthropod-borne.
+A minor achievement was that every golden hamster in Europe and elsewhere descends from two pairs found in Syria that Saul Adler gave him in 1931.